alexgagnon/big-data-final-project/README.md

 ## Concepts

-- if you're new to SPARQL, NLP, and Knowledge bases, the following may help you understand the code base better
+- if you're new to SPARQL, NLP, and Knowledge Bases, the following may help you understand the code base better

 ### SPARQL